 Since I came to the USA, I have been asked several times by friends and relatives about the differences between my culture and the USA.
-I am getting this question more and more as I am returning soon.

 So I decided to try and sum it up according to my own point of view.

 • Measurements and date: Americans, or more accurately, US citizen, still use the Old Imperial System and not the metric system, like the rest of the world (except England), which regularly requires a little mental gymnastics to evaluate distances, weights, temperatures..
 After 18 months I still need to get my phone to convert any measurement!